jurerotar/Pillage-First-Ask-Questions-Later/README.md

 ### Are there game design differences between Travian and Pillage First!?

 Yes, there's a couple.
-Game design is still being discussed in our [Discord server](https://discord.gg/Ep7NKVXUZA), so feel free to join if you'd like to learn more or give your opinion!
+Main ones are new buildings, more playable tribes and new hero items.
+Game design is always being discussed in our [Discord server](https://discord.gg/Ep7NKVXUZA), so feel free to join if you'd like to join the conversation and share your opinion!

 # Roadmap

-See the [ROADMAP.md](/docs/ROADMAP.md) for a full list of supported & upcoming features
+See the [ROADMAP.md](/docs/ROADMAP.md) for a full list of supported & upcoming features.

+# Contributing

+All contributions to **Pillage First!
+(Ask Questions Later)** are welcome!
+We're always on the lookout for contributors in development, game design, writing, or localization.
+If this project interests you, we welcome you to join our [Discord server](https://discord.gg/Ep7NKVXUZA) and say hi!

+Other ways to help the project are:

+- Starring and forking the project on GitHub.
+- Sharing ideas, feedback, or suggestions either on GitHub issue tracker, or in Discord.
+- Asking questions.
+Your interest helps us shape the game faster and better.

+Thanks for your interest!

 ## Development setup